Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 | Fall | Every 10–14 days | Start reducing frequency |

-| Winter | Every 2-3 weeks | Growth slows—easy to overwater |
+| Winter | Every 2–3 weeks | Growth slows — easy to overwater |

-Remember: These are estimates.
-Always check the soil first!
+Remember: these are estimates.
+Always check the soil first.

-Step 3: Light—The Goldilocks Zone
+Step 3: Light — The Goldilocks Zone

-Calathea wants bright light—but absolutely no direct sun touching its leaves.
+Calathea wants bright light — but absolutely no direct sun touching its leaves.
 Think of where they grow in nature: on the rainforest floor, under a canopy of taller trees.
 They get filtered, dappled light, not direct rays.

 My Lighting Mistake

 When I first got my Calathea, I placed it near a south-facing window, thinking “more light = better growth.”
 Within a week, the leaves started curling during the afternoon.
 Some even got bleached, faded patches.
+I moved it to an east-facing window, about 3 feet back from the glass.
+Problem solved within days.

 Best Light Conditions

-- Ideal: East or north-facing windows, or a few feet back from brighter windows
+- Ideal: east- or north-facing windows, or a few feet back from brighter windows

-- Acceptable: West-facing windows with sheer curtains
+- Acceptable: west-facing windows with sheer curtains

-- Avoid: Direct afternoon sun from south or west windows
+- Avoid: direct afternoon sun from south or west windows

-- Signs of too much light: Faded patterns, curling leaves, brown scorch marks
+- Signs of too much light: faded patterns, curling leaves, brown scorch marks

-- Signs of too little light: Leggy growth, pale leaves, slow growth
+- Signs of too little light: leggy growth, pale leaves, slow growth

 Darker-leaved varieties (like Calathea Dottie) can tolerate lower light than lighter-patterned ones.